luisadha/.customrc/README.md

 Ketergantungan

-Bash 5.1 (modul ccbins magisk merekomendasikan bin ini) Modul Magisk #Terminal Modifikasi untuk menggunaan lebih baik dari Bash
+1. Bash 5.1 (modul ccbins magisk merekomendasikan bin ini)
+2. modul Magisk #Terminal Modifikasi untuk menggunaan lebih baik dari Bash

 P.S: Please translate to your native language if you don't understand This text is in Indonesian